 Measure Accurately

-Nurse measuring blood pressure on female patient How Well Do You Measure?
+Nurse measuring blood pressure on female patient

 Accurate measurement of BP is essential both to estimating CVD risk and to guiding management of high BP.
 Avoiding common errors can lead to correct diagnoses and speed time to treatment, improving BP control rates.